 (COMM 4890; 3 credits)

-This Global Commerce Immersion course is open to all 2nd, 3rd, and 4th year students with instructor's permission.
+This Global Commerce Immersion course is open to 2nd, 3rd, and 4th year undergraduates, as well as graduate students, with instructor's permission.
 Students who successfully complete COMM 4890 will earn three credits in the McIntire School.
 Students in the Commerce School can apply these credits toward a Commerce elective.

 2014 January Term: COMM 4890 Daily Itinerary